steenstn/SquadGame/README.md

 Friendly fire
 =============
-Shoot the greys, don't shoot each other.
+Shoot the enemies, don't shoot each other.